andrewGhazi/dyingforacup/README.md

 where there’s the most uncertainty given the first point.
 After that turns out badly as well, it tries in the middle.
-That does much better, after which it hones in on the global maximum (it gets somewhat lucky and finds a near optimal point at only the fourth suggestion).
+That does much better, after which it hones in on the global maximum (it gets somewhat lucky and finds a near-optimal point at only the fourth suggestion).
 After that it tries elsewhere in the space, collapsing uncertainty wherever it’s high to see if there’s some other hidden peak.

 ## Usage

-As the last frame of the video suggests, this process can be extended to an arbitrary number of brew parameters.
+As the last frame of the gif suggests, this process can be extended to an arbitrary number of brew parameters.
 Bear in mind that this isn’t magic, and finding optima in higher dimensional spaces will require many more observations.
 This is especially true if the ratings are noisy, so